maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 ### Install LEGO IDE

-Also this is fast and easy.
+I had no issues installing (and using) the LEGO RIS2.0 IDE.
-For me this IDE works fine, but on Philo's home we find a [patch](https://www.philohome.com/sdk25/sdk25.htm), maybe you need it.
+However, on Philo's home, we find a [patch](https://www.philohome.com/sdk25/sdk25.htm), maybe you need it.

 - Insert the RIS2.0 ISO in the virtual CD-ROM player.
   If you do that while the virtual Windows XP machine is running, it performs an auto-play of the CD-ROM.